ppy/osu-wiki/wiki/Tournaments/CWC/2019/en.md

 7. The Hidden, HardRock and DoubleTime bracket will be played with the respective modes activated.
    - When playing a map from the HardRock or DoubleTime pool, Hidden can be used optionally by any player.

-8. The tiebreaker will be played under NoMod conditions.
+8. The tiebreaker will be played with no mods selected or with the Hidden mod.
 9. There will be 6 maps in the NoMod bracket for all stages.
 10. The size of the [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers) and [DoubleTime](/wiki/Game_Modifiers) brackets will be 3 in Groups Stage, Round of 16 and Quarterfinals.
 11. The size of the [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers) and [DoubleTime](/wiki/Game_Modifiers) brackets will be 3 in Semifinals, Finals and Grand Finals.